Mini Fizzy Science Activity for Kids

 Trial and error

-1. We tried dropping kids paint into the volcano with the soda before adding the vinegar.
 When the vinegar was added, the soda fizzed up without the paint colors.

-2. We tried using kids eyedroppers to transfer the vinegar from a dish to the volcano but we couldn't get a large enough quantity of vinegar at a time to result in a volcanic eruption.
+It didn't provide a large enough quantity of vinegar at a time to result in a volcanic eruption.

-This mini volcano is perfect with just one child at a time,or in a small group activity at home or in the classroom.
+This mini volcano is perfect with just one child at a time, or in a small group activity at home or in the classroom.

 More science for kids